 Preparing your agenda is only half the battle.
 You will want to ensure that your team has received and gone over the agenda in full.
 Time is money, and being prepared for meetings will allow your team to hit the ground running when the time comes.
 Nothing slows a meeting down faster than wasting time at the start filling everyone in on the little details they were sent but neglected to read.

 REVIEW THE AGENDA WITH YOUR TEAM

-Yourworkforce planning meetings are only as good as the actions that they result in.
+Your workforce planning meetings are only as good as the actions that they result in.
 Every agenda should also have a desired outcome.
-As the organizer of the meeting you’ll want to act as the ringleader that drives the meeting towards that outcome.
+As the organizer of the meeting, you’ll want to act as the ringleader that drives the meeting towards that outcome.
 Once you’ve reached a consensus as a team, make sure to follow up with written confirmation via email and track your progress against your objectives.
 You might want to start each meeting by quickly reviewing how things have gone since the last meeting to ensure everyone is still on the same page.

 REMOVE ROADBLOCKS AND OBSTACLES TO EFFICIENCY

-Don’t wait until your meeting to resolve issues that can be done ahead of time or don’t require a full team discussion to solve.
+Don’t wait until your meeting to resolve issues that can be done ahead of time or don’t require a full team discussion to solve them.
 If team members are willing to help keep your workforce plan up to date, encourage them to also include any conflicts that have come up since the last meeting or that they foresee being an issue in the future.
 This will give you a chance to review these conflicts and nip them in the bud before everyone feels the need to throw their two cents in during your meetings.
-Ultimately, someone is going to have to make the final decision in regards to conflicts, and if you feel comfortable resolving them without a full team discussion you can save a lot of time during meetings.
+Ultimately, someone is going to have to make the final decision in regard to conflicts, and if you feel comfortable resolving them without a full team discussion you can save a lot of time during meetings.

 GET THE TEAM TO OFFER FEEDBACK OR PRESENT CONCERNS